-Colleges and universities are instrumental to promote the well-being of students, invest in programs and services, partner with units across campus, and provide a holistic approach to mental health care and prevention.
+Colleges and universities are instrumental in promoting the well-being of students, investing in programs and services, partnering with departments and organizations across campus, and providing a holistic approach to mental health care and prevention.
 The Steve Fund partners with higher education institutions to holistically enhance existing mental health efforts by understanding the needs of students of color and other intersecting identities in order to ensure a positive mental health and emotional well-being.

 An Institutional Commitment

 Institutional partners may be at any stage of on-campus programming, development, and implementation.
 We aim to complement existing efforts in order to improve campus racial climate, reduce mental health stigma, and increase participation in mental health services among students of color.
-Each campus forms a team of 5-8 leaders and/or faculty members that represent diverse units on campus (e.g. counseling center, diversity/multicultural offices, academic affairs).
+Each institution forms a team of 8-12 campus leaders, staff, and/or faculty members that represent diverse units on campus (e.g. counseling center, diversity/multicultural offices, academic affairs).
 To become a partner, institutions must commit to an 18-month process including virtual and in-person learning and working sessions guided by multicultural scholar and practitioner experts.

 Team Formation & Onboarding